montasirmahmud-droid/parkSmart-parking-reservation-platform/README.md

 * **Member Name 4: Md.
 Sajidur Rahman** (ID: 22101791)

 ## 💻 Tech Stack
-* **Frontend:** HTML, CSS, JavaScript, and React.js
+* **Frontend:** React.js
-  (HTML, CSS, and JavaScript were used for the authentication pages, finance-admin dashboard, live parking activity table, and revenue report page.
-React.js was used for slot details, vehicle details, reservation extension, notification and recommended slot components.)
+ (React.js is used across the frontend for the authentication pages, finance-admin dashboard, live parking activity table, revenue report page, slot details, vehicle details, reservation extension, notification, and recommended slot components.)
 * **Backend:** Node.js with Express.js
   (Used to create REST API routes for authentication, finance activity logs, parking slots, reservations, vehicles, and revenue reports.)
 * **Database:** MongoDB Atlas with Mongoose
   (MongoDB Atlas was used as the cloud database, while Mongoose was used to define schemas and interact with the database.
 It stores users, finance/activity logs, vehicles, reservations, parking slots, and notification data.)